-University entrance: 14 credits in three university approved subjects as well as UE Literacy which is 5 reading and 5 writing credits at Level 2 or above.
+University entrance: NCEA level 3 and 14 credits in three university approved subjects, plus UE Literacy (which is 5 reading and 5 writing credits at Level 2 or above).

-Many tertiary institution courses are ranked using a grade point average; "Excellence" grade is ranked higher than a "Merit" grade, which is ranked higher than an "Achieved" grade.
+Many tertiary institution courses are ranked using a grade point average; An "Excellence" grade is ranked higher than a "Merit" grade, which is ranked higher than an "Achieved" grade.